Join is a method used to combine two or more tables, views or

 OUTER JOIN

-Outer join gives the non-matching records along with matching records.
+Outer join gives the non-matching records along with matching

-LEFT OUTER JOIN
+LEFT

-This will display the all matching records and also the records which are in left hand side table those that are not in right hand side table.
+records which are in left hand side table those that are not in right hand side

 If T1 and T2 are two sets then cross join = T1 X T2.